What Are Kiln Cookies? Protect Kiln Shelves with Patties

 Kiln cookies are used for two main reasons:

-Kiln cookies catch the glaze and stop it from going onto the shelf.
-Of course, if your glaze drips onto the cookie, then the cookie will be stuck to your pot.
-You then have the problem of removing the cookie.
-But this is an easier issue to deal with than having the pot welded to the shelf.
+Kiln cookies catch the running glaze and stop it from reaching the kiln shelf.
+If the glaze drips onto the cookie, then the cookie will be stuck to your pot.
+You then have the issue of removing the cookie from the base of your pottery.
+But this is much easier to deal with than removing glaze from a kiln shelf.

-• Kiln cookies can also be used under large flat pieces of pottery as they fire.
-Big flat items like platters, plates, and tiles have a tendency to bend or warp when they are fired.
+Kiln cookies can also be used under large flat pieces of pottery as they are fired.
+Big flat items like platters, plates, and tiles tend to bend or warp when they are fired.
 This is because there is a lot of internal tension in large flat surface areas as they fire.
 Sometimes pieces will break under the tension.

-Placing a cookie under a plate or a similar item help with heat distribution during firing.
+Placing a cookie under a plate or platter will help with heat distribution during firing.
 The cookie acts as a buffer between the plate and the kiln shelf.
 If anything breaks or warps, it is likely to be the kiln cookie rather than your pottery.

 Here are some kiln cookies in action…